Center for Asia-Pacific Studies (CAPS)

 Executive Director

-Jan Železný is Executive Director of the Center for Asia-Pacific Studies (CAPS) and a lecturer at the Department of Political Science and International Relations at CEVRO University in Prague.
-He holds a BA in Political Science and an MA in International Relations from the University of West Bohemia in Pilsen, where he is currently pursuing a Ph.D. in International Relations.
-His academic focus includes the transformation of the international order, great power competition in the Asia-Pacific and Arctic regions, astropolitics (space geopolitics), and the geopolitics of the Fourth Industrial Revolution.
+Jan Železný serves as Executive Director of the Center for Asia-Pacific Studies (CAPS) and as an Assistant Professor at the Department of Political Science and International Relations at CEVRO University in Prague.
+He is a graduate of the bachelor’s degree program in Political Science and the master’s degree program in International Relations at the Faculty of Arts of the University of West Bohemia in Pilsen, where he also completed his doctoral studies (Ph.D.) in International Relations.
+His research focuses on transformations of the international order, power competition between the United States, China, and other major powers in the Asia-Pacific region and the Arctic, astropolitics (the geopolitics of outer space), and the geopolitics of the Fourth Industrial Revolution.

 He regularly participates in international conferences such as the British Association for Chinese Studies (BACS) and the Joint East Asian Studies Conference (JEASC), held at prestigious universities including Oxford and King's College London.
 He is also involved in international research teams and contributed chapters to Routledge Handbook of Chinese and Eurasian International Studies (2024) and Routledge Handbook of China’s Belt and Road Initiative in Eurasia (2025).